bgl761915-debug/Weather-app/README.md

-# 🌤️ Weather App — Animated, Modern, No Login Needed
+# 🌤️ Weather App — Modern, No Login Needed

-A modern Python weather application powered by **Open‑Meteo**, a free weather service that requires:
+A clean and modern Python weather application powered by **Open‑Meteo**, a free weather service that requires:

 - **No login**
 - **No account**
 - **No API key**
 - **No rate limits for normal use**

-This app is designed to look clean, animated, and visually impressive while staying lightweight and easy to run.
+This app is designed to be simple, fast, and easy to run.

 ---

 ## ✨ Features

-- 🔥 **Animated weather icons (GIFs)**
 - 🌗 **Dark / Light mode toggle**
-- 🖼️ **Background image changes with the weather**
 - 🎨 **Rounded, card‑style UI**
-- ⚡ **Loading animation while fetching**
 - 🌍 **City search with automatic geocoding**
 - 📡 **Live weather from Open‑Meteo**
 - 🧭 **No login or API key required**